Optimal plug-in Gaussian processes for modeling derivatives: Main results

 \subsection{Plug-in Gaussian process for derivative functionals}

 We assign a Gaussian process prior $\Pi$ on the regression function such that $f \sim \GP(0, \sigma^2 (n \lambda)^{-1} K)$.
 Here $K(\cdot,\cdot):\mX\times\mX\rightarrow \bbR$ is a continuous, symmetric and positive definite kernel function, and $\lambda>0$ is a regularization parameter that possibly depends on the sample size $n$.
-The rescaling factor $(n\lambda)^{-1}$ in the covariance kernel connects Bayes estimator with kernel ridge regression \citep{wahba1990spline,cucker2007learning}; see also Theorem 11.61 in \cite{ghosal2017fundamentals} for more discussion on this connection.
+The rescaling factor $\sigma^2(n\lambda)^{-1}$ in the covariance kernel connects the posterior mean Bayes estimator with kernel ridge regression \citep{wahba1990spline,cucker2007learning}; see also Theorem 11.61 in \cite{ghosal2017fundamentals}.
+This rescaling strategy has been employed in Bayesian inverse problems~\citep{nickl2023bayesian}, while alternative approaches fix $\lambda$~\citep{van2008rates} and instead rescale sample paths via a bandwidth parameter~\citep{van2009adaptive} to achieve adaptivity.

-It is not difficult to derive that the posterior distribution $\Pi_n(\cdot\mid\data)$ is also a GP: $f |\data \sim \GP(\hat{f}_n, \hat{V}_n)$, where the posterior mean $\hat{f}_n$ and posterior covariance $\hat{V}_n$ are given by
+It is not difficult to derive that the posterior distribution $\Pi_n(\cdot\mid\data)$ is also a GP: $f \mid \data \sim \GP(\hat{f}_n, \hat{V}_n)$ \cite[Chapter~2.2]{rasmussen2006}, where the posterior mean $\hat{f}_n$ and posterior covariance $\hat{V}_n$ are given by

 for any $x, x' \in \mX$.
 Here $K(X, X)$ is the $n$ by $n$ matrix $(K(X_i, X_j))_{i, j = 1}^n$, $K(x, X)$ is the 1 by $n$ vector $(K(x, X_i))_{i = 1}^n$, and $I_n$ is the $n$ by $n$ identity matrix.

 We now define the plug-in Gaussian process for differential operators.
 For simplicity we focus on the one-dimensional case where $\mX=[0,1]$ throughout the paper, but remark that the studied plug-in strategy can be extended to multivariate cases straightforwardly despite more complicated notation for high-order derivatives.